 Gamification in daily life

 As mentioned, Gamification is used in your daily life, and you may not even be aware of it.
 Loyalty cards place you on a particular level based on the points that you accrue over time, the completion of your profile on a website will show you a progress bar to encourage you to commit more details, fitness apps like Nike Run give you a clear indication of your improvement and encourage further use.
 All of these mechanics play into our competitive nature and our hard-wired desire to collect.
-We are after all ‘hunter-gathers’.
+We are after all ‘hunter-gatherers’.
 The real question is what is the actual value of gamification mechanics?

 One of the most interesting examples of gamification is Foldit, a puzzle game that actually helps cancer research by making contributing data ‘fun’.
 By making the interaction with the data tool engaging and fun, 240,000 people began ‘playing’ with it and a solution to a 15-year-old question was found in 10 days.